SmartBeansGoe/smartbeans-backend/README.md

 ## Backup and Update

-- All relevant data is stored in db.sqlite and .env (and Rocket.toml if you modified it).
+- All relevant data is stored in the database and .env (and Rocket.toml if you modified it).
 It should be sufficient to backup these files.
 If you want to be extra sure, you can of course backup the whole folder.
 - To update to a newer version, just pull the changes (or download the new version and copy db.sqlite, .env[, Rocket.toml])

 ## API Documentation